 9.30am: Holy Communion

 6.00pm: Choral Evensong (1st Sunday).

 Holy Communion (2nd & 4th Sunday)

 Evening Prayer (3rd Sunday)

-There will be no congregational singing, but there will be a small choir.
+There is no congregational singing at present.
 There will also be no children’s activities on Sunday mornings.

 By decision of the Diocese, communion will be in one kind only (no wine), and special measures will be taken to ensure hygiene.